How Tall Do You Need To Be To Dunk?

 Easy 6’5 and above

-At this height, you will still need to be physically fit to dunk a basketball unless a person is closer to the 7-foot mark…
+You will still need to be physically fit to dunk a basketball at this height unless a person is closer to the 7-foot mark…

 With barely any vertical training, a person who is 6’5 or taller should be dunking fairly easily.

-Being this tall lets a person have a huge advantage or an average person.
+Being this tall gives a person a huge advantage or an average person.

 Of course, there are exceptions to this rule, such as Shaquille O’Neal, also known as Shaq.